xydinesh/xydinesh.github.com/src/posts/deepwork.md

 November, 2025

-This week (November 25, 2025) I had an opportunity to read Deep Work by Cal Newport.
+This week I read Deep Work by Cal Newport.
 It highlights the value of focusing on something for long period of time.
+This post contains some of the highlights from the book.

 ### Rule 1: Work Deeply